“A good basic TV that falls just short of being great.”

 So far, I have not had any problems with longevity with regard to TCL TVs.
 However, I only began testing them 2 years ago, so it’s hard to be confident in saying this TV should last a long time from a hardware functionality standpoint.
 In terms of features, it’s going to be left behind very quickly.

 TCL provides a one-year warranty covering parts and labor when the TV is used for non-commercial purchases.
-You can learn more about TCL’s TV warranties here.
+More information is available at TCL’s TV warranty page.

 Should you buy it?